ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 bool SupportsExtendedCharacters(int fontNumber);
 ```

-AGS will call this method to determine whether the specified font supports extended characters (ie. characters with a ASCII value of 128 or above).
+AGS will call this method to determine whether the specified font supports extended characters (i.e. characters with a ASCII value of 128 or above).
 Return `true` or `false`, depending on your implementation.

 _![Warning](images/icon_warn.png)_ If you return false from this function, AGS will not necessarily strip extended characters out of text.
 If you do not support extended characters, then you should implement the `EnsureTextValidForFont` method (below) to strip them out.